 Lucy Wray is a PhD Candidate at QUB.
 Her project entitled, ‘The Photographer and the City: the work of A.R.
 Hogg in recording social conditions in early twentieth-century Belfast’ works in collaboration with National Museum Northern Ireland.
 As well as photographic history, her research interests include poverty and welfare, civic space and culture and class.

-Dr Ramona Wray is Reader in Renaissance Literature at Queen’s University, Belfast.
+Ramona Wray is Professor of Shakespeare and Early Modern Literature at Queen’s University, Belfast.
 She is the editor of the Arden Early Modern Drama edition of Elizabeth Cary’s The Tragedy of Mariam(2012), the author of Women Writers in the Seventeenth Century(2004) and the co-author of Great Shakespeareans: Welles, Kurosawa, Kozintsev, Zeffirelli(2013).
 Ramona has recently completed an AHRC funded project on ‘Memory and Community in Early Modern Britain’, the findings of which are to be published in a special issue of Memory Studies (in press).